Terabitas/gitbook/rest_api_service_explained.md

 }
 ```

 You can have any type of input or output parameters ([here](https://github.com/nildev/lib/blob/master/codegen/parser_test.go) you can see test cases).
 Output parameters are being wrapped in DTO and returned to client.
-This means that your function signutes becomes documentation for your API user.
+This means that your function signatures becomes documentation for your API user.

 As you have noticed in comments we have couple of tags which are used to configure our endpoint.